- How It Works

 Many community centers, places of worship, and affinity groups publish newsletters or message boards (in-person or digital).
 Reach out to leadership to learn how you can promote your show to their community.

 Festivals and fairs, farmer’s markets, and open mic nights are always looking for local talent.
-Scout any local events that have an opportunity for performances and contact their coordinators as early as possible.
+Scout any local events with an opportunity for performances and contact their coordinators as early as possible.
 Potential audience members are more likely to purchase tickets after seeing a preview of your show.
-You could even organize a flash mob scene or musical number in a public space (with the correct permissions, of course)!
+You could even organize a flash mob scene or musical number in a public space (with the correct permissions)!

 What good is all this work without seamless visual branding that attracts visitors to your website, where they can learn about the show, buy tickets, and buy merchandise?
 Your organization’s presence online should deliver a high-quality and easy-to-use interface for your audience.
 On The Stage makes it easy for theatres to deliver a Broadway-quality experience from promotion and ticketing to audience engagement and merchandise sales.
 Check it out with a free, no-pressure demo.